 Diatomaceous Earth (DE) is an effective and equally safe way to kill various pests and insects, including fleas and bed bugs.

 DE is made up of tiny fossilized remains of diatoms (a form of algae).
 DE won’t kill fleas immediately, like the contact killers, but its benefits far outweigh the expected wait time.

 When crushed, Diatomaceous Earth powder has sharp edges (microscopic) safe for you and your pets but is fatal on pests like fleas.
-The razor-sharp edges in DE will break the fleas’ exoskeletons and kill it through dehydration.
+The razor-sharp edges in DE will break the fleas’ exoskeletons and kill them through dehydration.

 What’s Diatomaceous Earth?
 How Does It Work?

 Definition: Diatomaceous Earth is a soft (powdered) sedimentary rock discovered by a farmer in the 1830s initially thought to be limestone.
 DE is made up of fossil ‘diatoms,’ which are hard-shelled algae from different water plants.

 DE powder has tiny, razor-sharp edges (if checked through a microscopic) that’ll quickly shred or break the fleas’ exoskeletons and its inner organs, which is definitely fatal.

 Sidenote: These characteristics have afforded Diatomaceous Earth various applications in mild abrasion, mechanical insect repelling, and filtration (charcoal filters).

 If inhaled, the small razor-like diatoms in Diatomaceous Earth will damage the flea’s respiratory system and kill the bug.
 Fortunately, DE works through mechanical action, and thus fleas won’t develop resistance like they do with chemical flea killers.

 DE will also dehydrate and kill other insects such as fleas, aphids, lice, ticks, mites, roaches, ants, bed bugs, and various garden pests.
 Diatomaceous Earth is suitable for controlling adult and larvae fleas in dry or indoor spaces like pet bedding or houses.

 How Long Does the DE’s Action Last?

-According to a report by the National Geographic, fleas coming into contact with the Diatomaceous Earth powder will die within 4-12 hours.
+According to a report by National Geographic, fleas coming into contact with the Diatomaceous Earth powder will die within 4-12 hours.

 But you’ll need to leave the DE powder on the surfaces (yard, floors, or carpets) for 24 hours before you vacuum to make sure that the bugs have died.